Here are three easy cardboard and inner tube love ideas for you and your kids to try out for this love month!

 SOME TIPS!

-• I have given you measurements to go by, but if this is difficult to follow or for your kids to process, then the easiest solution is to draw letters free-style, that could work just as well.
+- I’m using measurements for you to follow, but if this is difficult for your kids to process, then the easiest solution is to draw letters freehand, which could work just as well.

-• Use the large scissors to cut one long cut from bottom to the top.
+- Use the large scissors to cut a long line from the bottom to the top.

-• Keep the glitter on the paper gently fold and pour back into glitter tub.
+- Glitter on the paper, gently fold and pour back into the glitter tub.

-• When PVA/glitter has dried, then you can staple the bottom of letters together, this will make it easier to handle and bend about accordingly.
+- When the PVA/glitter has dried, you can staple the bottom of the letters together; this will make it easier to handle and bend about accordingly.

-• If glittering is not for you and prefer to paint, then the alternative option, is to keep tubes whole and only cut away less parts to make your letters, then you can paint and glitter free style.
+- If glittering is not for you and you prefer to paint, then the alternative option is to keep the tubes whole and only cut away fewer parts to make your letters, and then you can paint them.

-• Use the PVA glue to draw the pattern, then pour the glitter over the pattered glue and shake off.
+- Use the PVA glue to draw the pattern, then pour the glitter over the patterned glue and shake off.

 RESOURCES!